rosiezzhao/CS600_project/README.md

 ## Overview

-The Simple Search Engine is a lightweight web application that allows users to search for indexed content from a set of predefined web pages.
+This Search Engine is a lightweight web application that allows users to search for indexed content from a set of predefined web pages.
 It uses a Trie data structure for efficient indexing and searching.
 Data used for this project is shown in urls.txt.

 ## Features